Mental capacity, the Deprivation of Liberty Safeguards and decision making

 Independent Mental Capacity Advocate (IMCA)

 IMCA is a type of advocacy service that has to be provided under the Mental Capacity Act.
-An advocate is someone who supports a person so that their views are heard and their rights are upheld.The IMCA service is provided by Powher, who is independent of the council or NHS, and people without mental capacity are referred to Powher by the decision maker
+An advocate is someone who supports a person so that their views are heard and their rights are upheld.The IMCA service is provided by POhWER, who is independent of the council or NHS, and people without mental capacity are referred to POhWER by the decision maker.

 There are rules and procedures decision makers have to follow when they are considering if a person may need an IMCA.
-These are in the SSAB's IMCA protocol for Sandwell
+These are in the Sandwell Safeguarding Adults Board's IMCA protocol for Sandwell.